Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my first blog.
 It is for you.

-I want you know that every night before going to bed to listen to you say good night, belongs to me, the most simple and lasting happiness.
-Good night my darling~
+I want you know that every night before going to bed to listen to you say good night, belongs to me, the most simple and lasting happiness.<br> Good night my darling~

 ---
 <p id = "Day_2"></p>